cstrawberry/predictive-universe/docs/paper/references.md

 *   Niemeier, H.-V. (1973).
 Definite quadratische Formen der Dimension 24 und Diskriminante 1. *Journal of Number Theory*, *5*(2), 142–178.
 DOI: 10.1016/0022-314X(73)90068-1
 *   NOvA Collaboration (2022).
 Improved measurement of neutrino oscillation parameters by the NOvA experiment. *Physical Review D*, *106*, 032004.
 *   Novikov, I. D. (1989).
 An analysis of the operation of a time machine. *Soviet Physics JETP*, *68*(3), 439–443.
+*   Novozhilov, A. S., Wolf, Y. I., & Koonin, E. V. (2007).
+Evolution of the genetic code: partial optimization of a random code for robustness to translation error in a rugged fitness landscape. *Biology Direct*, *2*, 24.
+DOI: 10.1186/1745-6150-2-24
 *   Novotny, L., & Hecht, B. (2012). *Principles of Nano-Optics* (2nd ed.).
 Cambridge University Press.
 *   O’Brien, P. C., & Fleming, T. R. (1979).
 A multiple testing procedure for clinical trials. *Biometrics*, *35*(3), 549–556.
 DOI: 10.2307/2530245.
 *   Odlyzko, A. M., & Sloane, N. J. A. (1979).
 New bounds on the number of unit spheres that can touch a unit sphere in n dimensions. *Journal of Combinatorial Theory, Series A*, *26*(2), 210–214.
 DOI: 10.1016/0097-3165(79)90074-8